max-szostak/Coding_challenges/README.md

 # coding_challenges

-A collection of coding challenges for fun and for techincal interview prep.
+A collection of coding challenges for fun and for technical interview prep.